-Unless exempt under certain rules, all domestic corporations (including corporations in bankruptcy) must file an income tax return (Form 1120) whether or not they have taxable income.
+Corporations organized under the laws of any of the 50 States and the District of Columbia generally are subject to the U.S. corporate income tax on their U.S. source income.
+Unless exempt under certain rules, all corporations (that have a U.S. tax identification number) must file a Federal tax return (Form 1120) whether or not they have taxable income.
 Generally, a foreign corporation must file Form 1120-F if the corporation was engaged in a trade or business in the U.S.

 A U.S. entity with a foreign affiliate is required to disclose the affiliate’s intercompany activity on forms 5471 and 5472.

 Under the 2017 Tax Cuts & Jobs Act (TCJA) also known as the Trump Tax Reform, a U.S. entity with a Controlled Foreign Corporation (CFC) subsidiary has an additional burden of disclosure and tax reporting on its CFC’s Global Intangible Low Tax Income (GILTI).